HorchLab/DLC-guide-for-Bowdoin-College/README.md

 ...
 "Kmeans clustering (this may take a while)"
 ...
-"Frames were successfully extracted, for the videos listed in the config.yaml file.
+"Frames were successfully extracted, for the videos listed in the config.yaml file."
-You can now label the frames using the function 'label_frames' (Note, you should label frames extracted from diverse videos (and many videos; we do not recommend training on single videos!))."
+"You can now label the frames using the function 'label_frames' (Note, you should label frames extracted from diverse videos (and many videos; we do not recommend training on single videos!))."
 ```

   - additional paramerters include: